cget/cget-core/readme.md

 CGET_HAS_DEPENDENCY(SDL2 REGISTRY VERSION master) CGET_HAS_DEPENDENCY(GLUT NUGET_PACKAGE nupengl.core GITHUB dcnieho/FreeGLUT VERSION FG_3_0_0)
 ```
+By convention, all these declarations are kept in a 'package.cmake' file which you include in your main CMakeLists.txt file.

-Dependencies can come either from nuget, or from github, and cget will attempt to resolve them in that order.
+Dependencies can come either from a variety of sources -- git, nuget, git, hg, svn or a URL -- and cget will attempt to resolve them in that order.

-If you have git installed on your path, it will clone the repository then attempt to run the cmake build.
 If that project also uses cget (or is in the cget registry) it will attempt to resolve packages transitively.

 Downloaded dependencies are cached in the `.cget-bin/` folder underneath your project's root, and subsequent builds will execute quickly as long as your dependancies remain in cache.
-All output `lib`, `bin`, and `include` files are stored in the `.cget-bin/installed/` folder for a single place to look.
+All output `lib`, `bin`, and `include` files are stored in the `.cget-bin/install_root/` folder for a single place to look.

+In the near future, you will also be able to configure a particular folder to act as the cget-bin for the current user; which saves time if you use multiple repos.

+## For Repo Maintainers

+Cget was written explicitly with out of the box functionality in mind -- it uses find_package internally, and attempts to leverage all of CMakes internal package management.

+If you have a library or tool that you want cget to be able to use, the easiest way to do that is to just follow all the best practices for cmake and provide a cmake installation target which correctly installs all assets, as well as provides a module config file.

 ## Contributing

 If you'd like to contribute, please fork this repository and send a PR with your changes.

+If you find you have to make a glue layer for a package you want to use, we also would love to move it into the registry so that other people can find and use it too.